Martinm1500/Mars-Rover-API/README.md

 The Rover API enables interaction with rovers and maps, providing basic operations through specific interfaces.

+Java 17, Spring Boot, Spring Data JPA, and Hibernate were utilized for data persistence.
+Spring Web was employed for constructing web services, and MySQL served as the database.

+Additionally, I streamlined code generation with Lombok and developed unit tests using JUnit 5 and Mockito.

 ## Endpoints - Maps

 ### Create a Map